sudheermuthyala/AWS/VPC-PEERING/README.md

 - VPC's thats are taking part of Peering Must not have identical CIDR Ranges
 - VPC Peering DOnt Support Transit

-- VPC Peering can be done Between in Same account and region
+- VPC Peering can be done Between in Same account and  same region
+- VPC P